BeckettMorsch/QuizzicalFBLA/README.md

 - Cross-Platform Add-on
 - (If Mac) XCode
 - Android Platform 27 SDK

-***NOTE: API Keys cannot be publicly distributed and are not included on Github - Building this app requires the file Secrets.cs which will be placed in /Source/QuizzicalFBLA/QuizzicalFBLA/Config/***

 In order to build for IOS you will need OSX with both XCode and Visual Studio for Mac fully  updated and an Internet connection.
 Upon opening the Visual Studio solution it will immediately download all necessary packages from Nuget.
 You will need to execute a debug version of the QuizzicalFBLA.iOS project using the iPhone Simulator.
 We recommend utilizing the iPhone XS Max iOS 12.1 simulator.